 Yes you will need a solicitor to handle the legal side of the remortgage.

-Our property solicitors are on the panel for all major lenders, so whether you are you are switching to a variable-rate with the Bank of Scotland or to a repayment mortgage with the Harpenden Building Society, our remortgage team can assist.
+Property solicitors on the panel for all major lenders - so whether you are you are switching to a variable-rate with the Bank of Scotland or to a repayment mortgage with the Harpenden Building Society, our remortgage team can assist.